 Mark was totally stressed out, broke, and subject to the control of the conservator and the court.

-Consult with a qualified estate planning attorney to best ensure that you and your family are protected during your life (and after your death.)
+Consult with an experienced and qualified estate planning attorney to best ensure that you and your family are protected during your life (and after your death.)